BryanLong14/Stripe-Tutorial/README.md

 #### Client-Side Code With HTML Form

-* Using [Stripe Checkout](https://stripe.com/checkout), below is the form code I used.
+* Using [Stripe Checkout](https://stripe.com/checkout), below is the code I used to create the `form`.
 See the index.handlebars file for the full page's code.
 * Notice that inputs don’t have a name attribute because personal credit card info does not hit your server.
-* Inputs on form have a “data" attributes, which Stipe.js sends to its server, adds a hidden input “Token” and then posts the Token to your server.
+* Inputs on form have a “data" attributes, which Stipe.js sends to its server, adds a hidden input “Token”, and then posts that Token to your server.
 * Stripe stores credit card info on their server so you only receive the Token, which you can use to process payment via the Stripe server.
-This means you don't have to deal with the security of handling people's credit cards.
+This means you don't have to deal with the security of handling people's credit card info.

 ```javascript
 <form action="/charge" method="POST">